To provide access to modules for external examiners please read our advice on Adding external users to modules.

 Note: all assessment, whether delivered online or not, needs to operate within the terms of the Assessment for Learning Policy and the Assignment Submission – Required Process Policy.

-Turnitin & Grademark are a suite of tools that enable online assignment submission, generate originality reports on these assignments, provide online grading & feedback tools.
-These pages provide information about why each tool may be useful and a full set of step-by-step guides to using them.
+Turnitin & Grademark is a suite of tools that enable online assignment submission for text-based assessments.
+It generates originality reports on these assignments and provide online grading & feedback tools.
+These pages provide information about why Turnitin be useful and a full set of step-by-step guides to using it.

-Blackboard has its own system for the submission, grading and feedback of online assignments.
-These pages provide information about how to use this tool and how it differs from the Turnitin Assignments.
+Blackboard has its own system for the submission, grading and feedback of all types of assignments.
+It can accept more file types and offers more options for customisation than Turnitin but does not create originality reports.
+These pages provide information about how to use this tool and how it differs from Turnitin.